NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  **Why not hash identifiers derived from a PID?**

- During the initial development phase, HashStore was implemented with a Public API centering around a given PID, storing both data and metadata in its respective directories using an identifier generated from hashing the PID.
-However, after further review and testing with Metacat - it was determined to be unsuitable given the usage of multipart http requests in Metacat, which encapsulates the pieces of data that users upload in "body parts".
+ During the initial development phase, HashStore was implemented with a Public API centering around a PID, storing both data and metadata in its respective directories using an identifier generated from hashing the PID.
+However, after further review and testing with Metacat - it was determined to be unsuitable given the usage of multipart http requests in Metacat, which encapsulates the pieces of data that users upload in "body parts" when submitting to Metacat.

- In multipart http requests, a PID may not always be immediately available for Metacat to call the HashStore Public API with (since the order in which data and metadata is received by Metacat cannot be guaranteed).
+ In multipart http requests, a PID may not always be immediately available for Metacat to call the HashStore Public API with (since the order in which data and metadata is received by Metacat cannot be guaranteed, and this PID lives with the metadata body part).
 If a data "body part" were to arrive first, it would need to be stored as a temporary object until a PID is received.
- During this process, we would have also already calculated the default list of hashes (content identifiers).
-So storing the data object with its content identifier as its permanent address (and in its own directory) ensures the atomicity of this storage process - there is no waiting period for a data object to be completely stored.
+During this process, we also would have already calculated the default list of hashes (content identifiers).
+So storing the data object with its content identifier as its permanent address (and in its own directory) ensures the atomicity of this storage process and allows us to store files once and only once.
+There is no waiting period for a data object to be completely stored.

  If we could guarantee the order of uploads to Metacat, then using the hash identifier generated from a PID would be appropriate.
-We have discussed the potential change of forcing metadata to arrive first during the upload process, but it would require extensive changes to processes which we do not have the resources or time to undertake (nor the desire to force upon users).
+We have discussed this potential change of forcing metadata to arrive first during the upload process, but it would require extensive changes to processes which we do not have the resources or time to undertake (nor the desire to force upon users).

-To learn more about the initial design, please see: appendix/storage-subsystem-cid-file-layout.rst
+ To learn more about the initial design, please see: storage-subsystem-cid-file-layout.rst

 **Raw File Storage**